Service summary:

 We are a government-registered service provider and can provide an apostille for your power of attorney and other documents for overseas use – often in just one or two days.

-Should your POA require translation, we can also arrange for a certified translation guaranteed to be accepted by the UK and overseas authorities.
+Should your POA require translation, we can also arrange for a certified translation guaranteed to be accepted by overseas authorities.

-Other costs will depend on what service you choose (same-day service available) if you need a notary service, embassy fees if required and what return delivery method is required
+Other costs will depend on what service you choose (next-day service available) if you need a notary service, embassy fees if required, how many persons are signing the PoA, what return delivery method is required, and more.

 How can I legalise my power of attorney?

-To legalise a power of attorney (POA) with the official UK government apostille, a UK solicitor or notary public must first sign the document.
-Then send the document to our central London office by recorded delivery.
-We then take the POA to the official legalisation office in London or Milton Keynes to get the apostille certificate.
+A UK, FCDO-registered solicitor or notary public must first witness and sign the power of attorney (POA).
+We then take the POA to the official legalisation office in Milton Keynes to get the apostille certificate attached.

 Can a POA be notarised remotely?